 The main objective of this section was to establish the level of students discipline outside school.
 For this section primary data was collected through questionnaire and interview schedules.
 The results were analyzed using percentages, frequencies, and mean.
 The findings are presented quantitatively in the data found in Table 10, and then this was followed by qualitative analysis for responses obtained through interview guide.
 The following areas were given a lot of importance during data collection.
 First, students were asked whether students participate in community work willingly or not.
 The second aimed at establishing that there are no eases of students from our school stealing from the community have been reported.
 Respondents were also expected to establish if students from our school have respect for their parents.
 The fourth statement wanted to find out if students have respect for people in authority in the society.
-The researcher also wanted to establish if students are of high moral standard in the community.
-Finally, the researcher wanted to know if students never attend night discos in the community.
+The researcher also wanted to establish if students never attend night discos in the community.